When your beta program is active, there are multiple modes of communications you need to serve your customers:

-Another way to start a ticket flow is for the Tester to log into their account, click on `Comms` on the top navigation bar, then click on `Open a ticket` on the screen.
+Another way to start a ticket flow is for the Tester to log into their account, click on `Tickets` on the top navigation bar, then click on `Open a ticket` on the screen.

 Regardless of how the tester initiates the flow, a Ticket has below main component:

-- Beta Name: each ticket has two status: Open or Closed.
+Beta Name: each ticket has two status: Open or Solved.
 By default, all tickets are open.
 Closing a ticket can be done by the manager or the tester by clicking on the ticket status on changing it.